-This study examines financial sustainability under Institutionists' Approach and outreach under Welfarists' Approach for ten years from 2007 to2016.
-Two measures of outreach are taken, that is Number of Partner Organizations and Number of Districts.
-In comparison, eight financial sustainability measures, including ROA, ROE, OSS, PMR, DER, OER, FER, and TER, are included.
+This study examines financial sustainability under Institutions' Approach and outreach under Welfarists' Approach over the period of ten years from 2007 to2016.
+Two measures of outreach are taken, that is number of Partner Organizations and Number of Districts, while eight measures of financial sustainability including ROA, ROE, OSS, PMR, DER, OER, FER and TER are included.
 This study uses authentic secondary data of PPAF taken from audited financial statements provided by governing authorities.
-This research's main objective is to analyze the financial sustainability and outreach of PPAF for ten years from 2007 to 2016 in context with the Institutionalists' Approach and Welfarists' Approach.
-Accordingly, it is hypothesized that financial sustainability and outreach significantly lead to the development of PPAF over the given period.
+Main objective of this research is to analyze financial sustainability and outreach of PPAF over the period of ten years that is from 2007 to 2016 in context with Institutionalists' Approach and Welfarists' Approach.
+Accordingly, it is hypothesized that financial sustainability and outreach significantly lead towards the development of PPAF over the given period.